navra-x01/MyProjects/Netflix-clone(frontend)/Readme.md

 ```

 ```
-This project is just a clone of the UI of official Netflix page and is fully respnsive.
+This project is just a clone of the UI of official Netflix page and is fully responsive.
 ```

 ![alt text](image.png)